hapily04/SimpleCommandSystem/README.md

 # Features
 - SubCommands (with aliases handled & dedicated permission message handling)
 - Easier command executor handling
+- Tab completions registered automatically for all subcommands (and optionally their aliases)
 - Well documented
 - Easier registration (it's pretty much all done for you)
 ```java